katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Our ultimate goal is reliable apps
 - Your job should not include unneccessary stress
 - If you are writing code that's hard for some of your team to understand, you won't feel proud.
 - We have a finite amount of time.
-Try to spend it building, testing and designing features; not discovering, discussing and fixing bugs
+Try to spend it building, testing and designing features; not discovering, discussing and fixing bugs.
+- Elm is a language based on functional programming principles that compiles to Javascript and defines an architecture that makes rapid prototyping, evolving and scaling web apps and maintaining a single source of truth easy.

 ---